kurzi2704/diamond-dev-tools/testnet/README.md

 ./setup_testnet.py <n>
 ```

-Which will generate openethereum configs and the hbbft chain spec and copy them into a sub-folder called "containers".
+Which will generate diamond-node configs and the hbbft chain spec and copy them into a sub-folder called "containers".

 These can be started by using the `run_local.sh <n>` and/or the `run_rpc_local.sh` scripts.